Skip to main content

 But...I AM her mom.
 And for that I find myself created for such a time as this.

-Created to love a daughter who does not want to love me.
+Created to love a daughter who does not want to be loved by me, let alone want to love me herself.

 Created to forgive a daughter who quite often abuses me.